vasily-kartashov/vasily-kartashov.github.io/_posts/2016-01-29-adding-jsonb-support-to-hibernate.md

 }
 ```

-The JPQL query will be tranlated in the following SQL query
+This JPQL query will be translated into the following SQL query:

 ```sql
 select device0_.id as id1_0_,